 One Semester (As per University Ph.D.
-Ordinance 11)
+Ordinance 18)

 3. COURSE WORK (As per Ph.D.
-Ordinance 11)
+Ordinance 18)

 (a) The candidates already completed the course work with at least 55% of marks in M.Phil. and admitted to the Ph.D. programme shall be exempted from the Ph.D. course work and its fee.
 All other candidates admitted to the Ph.D. programme and submitted the Ph.D. registration form shall be required to complete the course work of 16 credits as prescribed by the University/ Research Centre during initial one or two semesters.
 The course work shall be treated as prerequisite for Ph.D. preparation.
 All courses prescribed for Ph.D. course work shall be in conformity with the credit hour instructional requirement and shall specify content, instructional and assessment methods.
-The examination and evaluation scheme of the University applicable to the other programmes of the UTDs.
+The examination and evaluation scheme for Ph.D. course work shall be as per the examination and evaluation scheme of the University applicable to the other programmes of the UTDs.